-If you are making your own banana bread, be sure to remove it from the tin as soon as you take it out of the oven, and leave it to cool before storing.
+If you are making your own banana bread, be sure to remove it from the tin as soon as you take it out of the oven and leave it to cool before storing it.
 Storing it warm or keeping it in the tin can encourage mold to develop,

-Freshly baked banana bread can be stored in the pantry or kitchen cabinet, or in the refrigerator.
-Keeping it in the fridge will extend its shelf life, but will also cause it to lose some of that lovely fresh flavor.
+Freshly baked banana bread can be stored in the pantry, kitchen cabinet, or refrigerator.
+Keeping it in the fridge will extend its shelf life but will also cause it to lose some of that lovely fresh flavor.
 If you don’t refrigerate it, just be sure to keep it somewhere cool, dry, and out of the sun.

 Shelf Life Of Banana Bread